-Volotic is an experimental nonlinear sequencer for iOS.
+Volotic is an experimental nonlinear sequencer.
 What does that mean?
 It means a fun way to create songs for everyone, with no musical experience required.
 To compose a song, populate the grid from a library of towers to create, modify and route beats into melodic and percussive instruments.

 Inspired in part by tower defense games, I imagined a musical instrument that was played by launching projectiles.
 I created an early prototype of Volotic called “BoxBeat” in 2012.
 I had just completed Singing Star and wanted to continue working with Cocos2D, but had some major synchronization problems in my initial approach.
 I shelved the project while at grad school, but decided to pick it up again and rewrite it from scratch.

 I do not consider myself a toolmaker and usefulness is not necessarily a priority for me, though it is certainly something I consider.
 Instead, I view Volotic as an artwork in and of itself—a personal creative expression.